GabrielMajeri/com-impl-rs/README.md

 ### For every interface you want to implement

-You must manually import the interfaces you are implementing and their vtables.
+You must manually import the **interfaces** you are implementing and **their vtables**.

 ```rust
 use winapi::shared::dxgi::{IDXGIObject, IDXGIObjectVtbl};
 use winapi::um::unknwnbase::{IUnknown, IUnknownVtbl};
 use some::other::{Interface, InterfaceVtbl};
 ```

+It is **very important** for the vtable to be correctly defined, otherwise external code using your interface could misbehave.
+Use the `RIDL!` macro from `winapi` for maximum compatibility.

 Then you need to import the procedural macros and the `ComInterface` trait exported by this crate.